Scarborough project transforms unused bikes for Ukrainian refugee children

 Stephen continued: “Ukrainian refugees have come to Scarborough not knowing when or if they will be able to return to their homeland.
 We want to keep their spirits up, make sure they feel welcome and have the practical help they need to settle here while also building relationships with the local community.
 The reality is it is very daunting coming to a strange country and trying to navigate new systems.
 Our support is wide ranging and is tailored to what people need.”

-For more information on The Sunflower Project search for Scarborough Salvation Army on Facebook or visit their website here.
+For more information on The Sunflower Project search for Scarborough Salvation Army on Facebook or visit https://www.salvationarmy.org.uk/scarborough

 If you have a bike you would like to donate please phone 01723 378603 or email [email protected]